 Goose Rocks Light

-Goose Rocks Light is one of the only lighthouses that is able to be toured by the public.
+Goose Rocks Light is one of the only lighthouses that the public can tour.
 All you have to do is make a reservation through Beacon Preservation.
 It is also unique because it is directly in the ocean rather than on land.
 See this tower by boat or by air.

 Brown’s Head Light

-Brown’s Head Light was built in 1857 and is now owned by the Town of Vinalhaven.
+Builders constructed Brown’s Head Light in 185.7 Now, the Town of Vinalhaven owns it.
 The town manager actually lives in the house attached!
 See this lighthouse by boat or Isle au Haut Ferry.

 Saddleback Ledge Light

 The U.S. Coast Guard now owns the Saddleback Ledge Lighthouse.
-This stunning tower was built right into the rocky coast in 1839.
+Architects built this impressive tower right into the rocky coast in 1839.
 See it by boat, on the ferry, or by air!

 Heron Neck Light

 Heron Neck Light is still active in navigation.
-Built in 1854, this property is privately owned but rented to The Island Institute.
+Architects built this property in 1854.
+Currently, the private owners rent it to the Island Institute.
 The beautiful white tower and large home next to it stand out against the darkness of the pine forest behind it.

 Stay at Pilgrim’s Inn